qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Variable distance buffer (*Graphical Modeler only*)
 ----------------------------------------------------
 Computes a buffer area for all the features in an input layer.
-This algorithm is only available from the Processing :guilabel:`Graphical Modeler`.
+This algorithm is only available from the :ref:`processing.modeler`.

 The size of the buffer for a given feature is defined by an attribute, so it allows different features to have different buffer sizes.